Having a ginger shot a day seems to be a hot habit now. And when I say hot I mean it in both ways, get it? :)

 This recipe will give you 6 to 8 shots of ginger, depending on your shot glasses.
 This is enough for two people for almost a week of daily ginger shots.
 Also, keep the remaining mixture in the fridge.

 I started drinking ginger shots a few weeks ago when I was feeling quite bad.
 I was feeling like I was about to catch a cold and I didn’t want that to happen before finals.
 Also, I don’t have them daily, because I’m not sure it’s 100% healthy to have them on a daily basis.
-Anyway, in the end, they actually kept the cold away and all I get is a runny nose when I go inside a warm place.
+Anyway, in the end, they actually kept the cold away and all I get is a runny nose when I go into a warm place.

 Have you tried having a ginger shot?
 I have to admit that they’re not for everyone.